clueless-capybaras/dhbw-community-dashboard/docs/software_architecture_document/software_architecture_document.md

 ## Overview
-[This subsection describes what the rest of the Software Architecture Document contains and explains how the Software Architecture Document is organized.]
+This document gives an overview to the architectural representation, summarizes the goals and constraints and describes the drivers of the architectural approach in several views, namely the use case, logical, process, deployment and imlementation view and concludes with size, performance and quality considerations.

 # Architectural Representation
 EXAMPLE: